cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-to-14.8-(blobless).md

 1. Plug your iDevice into your computer and make a backup through iTunes or Finder
 1. Launch your current jailbreak
-1. Open your preferred package manager and add the following repo: [https://cydia.ichitaso.com/](https://sharerepo.stkc.win/?repo=https://cydia.ichitaso.com/)
+1. Open your preferred package manager and add the following repo: [https://cydia.ichitaso.com/](https://cydia.ichitaso.com/)
 1. Search and install the `SupervisedEnabler` package
 1. Tap `Restart Springboard`
-1. Your device should now be in supervision mode
+1. Your device should now be supervised
-    - You can check by going into the settings app and there should be a message at the top indicating so.
-If there isn't, try reinstalling `SuperviseEnabler`
+    - You can check by going into the settings app, where a message should be present at the top indicating so.
+If there isn't, attempt to reinstall `SupervisedEnabler`
 1. Once you're back into iOS, navigate to this webpage and click this link to install the [update profile](https://cdn.discordapp.com/attachments/688122358107603013/829323445200355359/90_Day_Delay.mobileconfig)
 1. After installing the profile, 14.8 should show up in the Settings app as an update
 1. Restart your device